Travelling New Zealand: Your Ultimate New Zealand Travel Guide

 My favourite time is spring as the flowers are in bloom, the lambs are being born and it’s just an all-round great time to visit.

 As mentioned above, this is my favourite time in New Zealand.
-The weather is starting to warm and nature becomes bright with colours.
+The weather in New Zealand is starting to warm and nature becomes bright with colours.

 Travel insurance in New Zealand